How to Create New PDFs in C# with IronPDF

 $vbLabelText $csharpLabel

-Convert from Other Formats
+How Do I Convert from Other Formats?

-In addition to the previously mentioned methods for obtaining a PdfDocument object, you can also convert various formats into PDF.
+In addition to the previously mentioned methods for obtaining a PdfDocument object, you can convert various formats into PDF.
 The most sophisticated method is converting HTML to PDF, which renders the HTML along with all its assets—including JavaScript, images, links, and CSS styling using the Chrome engine.
-Besides HTML, you can also convert other formats into PDFs, such as images, RTF, Markdown, and XML.
+Besides HTML, you can convert other formats into PDFs, such as images, RTF, Markdown, and XML.

 :path=/static-assets/pdf/content-code-examples/how-to/create-new-pdfs-from-html.cs